Blazity/next-maintenance-mode/README.md

 ## Error Messages

-There are specific error messages which may be encountered while using the middleware:
+There are specific error messages that may be encountered while using the middleware:

 - **Maintenance Key Missing Error:**
   This error occurs if the maintenance key is not found in your configuration provider.
 It can be encountered when checking the maintenance mode state.